edelmann/pouta-virtualcluster/README.rst

 **NOTE: This is a work in progress**

-Pouta-virtualcluster is a helper script and a set of Ansible playbooks to quickly setup a cluster in **pouta.csc.fi** IaaS service.
+Pouta-virtualcluster is a helper script and a set of Ansible playbooks to quickly setup an ALICE cluster in **pouta.csc.fi** IaaS service.
 It draws heavily from the *ElastiCluster* by *Grid Computing Competence Center, University of Zurich*, especially most of the Ansible playbooks are based on ElastiCluster.
 Provisioning code, however, is written from scratch to support volumes (persistent storage), server affinity and security group relations.
 It runs directly against OpenStack Python API.

 Currently poutacluster can provision:

-* Basic cluster infra on top of CentOS 6.6 or Ubuntu 14.04 with one frontend and N compute nodes
+* A cluster suitable for ALICE computing on top of CentOS witth one frontend and N compute nodes

   - frontend and compute nodes can have different images, flavors and keys
   - frontend has a public IP
-  - there is a volume for local persistent data
+  - there can be a volume for local persistent data
   - frontend has a separate shared volume, exported with NFS to the worker nodes from */mnt/shared_data*
-  - frontend also exports */home*

-* Ganglia for monitoring
-* GridEngine for batch processing
+  - GridEngine for batch processing
-* Apache Hadoop 1.2.1
-* Apache Spark 1.3.1

 How it works
 ============